wangyu16/mdParserCF/docs/KNOWN_TEST_FAILURES.md

 2. **Pre-Processing failures** represent actual edge cases where complex nesting of protected regions (escapes, code, math, plugins) inside formatted text doesn't parse as expected.
 These are non-trivial to fix and affect advanced use cases.

+3. **Worker-to-Worker Fetch** is a Cloudflare platform limitation, not a code bug.
+Markdown embeds work correctly with external URLs (GitHub, CDNs).

-3. All core markdown functionality (385 tests) works correctly.
+4. All core markdown functionality (400 tests) works correctly.
 The failing tests cover edge cases that are unlikely to occur in typical usage.